-As permitted by its investment's objectives, the Fund held up to 16.2% of its net assets in units of Canoe Bond Advantage Fund - Series O, up to 16.0% of its net assets in units of AGF Fixed Income Plus Fund - Series I, up to 11.5% of its net assets in units of BMO Sustainable Global Multi-Sect Bond - Series I and up to 11.2% of its net assets in units of Franklin Bissett Corporate Bond Fund - Series O in the last 12 months.
+As permitted by its investment's objectives, the Fund held up to 11.9% of its net assets in units of Canoe Bond Advantage Fund (Series O), up to 13.9% of its net assets in units of AGF Fixed Income Plus Fund (Series O) in the last 12 months.
 These investments did not result in any additional risk to the Fund.